-- 7.1 For any new developments and redevelopment along the waterfront, require a 3 m dedication from the marine high-water mark for public trail or boardwalk purposes. - 7.2 For multi-unit developments on the waterfront, establish guidelines for waterfront access and use. - Require public access through the site to the waterfront walkway - Establish design standards for the waterfront walkway - Negotiate with developers to build the waterfront walkway
+- 7.1 For any new developments and redevelopment along the waterfront, require a 3 m dedication from the marine high-water mark for public trail or boardwalk purposes. - 7.2 For new developments on the waterfront, establish guidelines for waterfront access and use. - Require public access through the site to the waterfront walkway - Establish design standards for the waterfront walkway - Negotiate with developers to build the waterfront walkway - Establish parks or public spaces with views to the harbour, including parking where people can see the view